Luca is top banana CommsTeamRSS 16 April 2019

 • Lifetime Community Hero of the Year - for an individual who has had a long term impact

-Nominations open on 18 February and close in April.
+Nominations close on 28 April.
 The award evening will be held on 4 June at Dunston Hall.

 Winners will receive grants of £250 to give to their chosen charitable organisation

 You can make your nomination by visiting www.south-norfolk.gov.uk/champions or call 01508 533945

 Long Stratton Leisure Centre is now open email_registra… 22 March 2019Released On DateOriginally released on 18/03/2019

 Long Stratton Leisure Centre has opened following a £2 million improvement scheme.